What is Turner syndrome?

 Turner syndrome (TS) is a genetic condition that occurs when a female infant is born with a missing or changed X chromosome.
 Chromosomes contain the genes that instruct your body how to develop and function.
 Typically, a person has 46 chromosomes, including the two “sex chromosomes” that determine gender.
 Females usually have two X chromosomes.

-TS occurs in about 1 in 2,000 female births worldwide.
+Turner syndrome occurs in about 1 in 2,000 female births worldwide.
 The reason for the missing or changed X chromosome appears to be a random event, so any girl could be born with TS.

 The features of TS can vary widely from patient to patient, so the condition may not be diagnosed until a girl reaches the age of puberty or even later.
 The most common features of TS are short stature (with an average adult height of about 4’8”, if untreated) and ovaries that do not produce female hormones or eggs.
 As adults, most women with TS cannot become pregnant without medical help.